 In many ways I was reminded of one of my first visits to Berlin in the spring of 1990, when the Wall was already open, but East Germany still existed as a state.
 At the time, we decided to walk from the Victory column in (West) Berlin to the Brandenburg Gate.
 Because the Wall and the Gate were open, we just walked through and had our passports stamped by the friendliest East German border guard I’ve ever seen and just kept walking into East Berlin, walking along famous streets and buildings we knew existed, but had never actually seen, until we reached Alexanderplatz (BTW, I tried to walk that memorable route again from the other side and gave up halfway through, because it’s a very long walk and I’m no longer 16), got tired and decided to take the train back to West Berlin.
 So we went to Friedrichstraße station and looked at the network plan on the platform, only to find a huge gray hole where West Berlin should be.
 So I went to a train attendant and told him, “We need to go back to West Berlin to Uhlandstraße station [at any rate, I think it was Uhlandstraße], but West Berlin doesn’t exist on your map, so which train do I need to take?”
 The East Berlin train attendant apologised for the maps – they hadn’t gotten around to replacing them yet – and told me which train to take.

-My difficulties at finding a public transport map or even signage where the public transport trains were led me to grumble, “Thirty-three years later and a brand-new station and you still haven’t put up a bloody public transport map.”
+My difficulties at finding a public transport map or even signage where the public transport trains were led me to grumble, “Thirty-three years later and a brand-new central station and you still haven’t put up a bloody public transport map.”
 I finally did find the public transport platform and had another surprise, because the S-Bahn trains (regional above-ground trains in Berlin and other German cities) still looked very much like they had thirty plus years ago.
 Friedrichsstraße station, where I had to change from the S-Bahn to a subway train also still looked very much like it did back in 1990 (and probably way before), though the extensive passport control area (Friedrichstraße station was also a border crossing point) has been replaced with shops and fast food restaurants.
 The station also still didn’t have escalators, so I was extra careful, because I had sprained my ankle lugging a suitcase up and down the many stairs at Friedrichsstraße station during my first visit to Berlin about a month before the fall of the Wall.
 This time, I did make it into the subway without injury.
 Now the Berlin subway isn’t nearly as deep as the London tube, but it is still weird that there are comparatively few escalators.

 My hotel was in the Wedding neighbourhood near the con venue and was hidden behind Kurt Schumacher Hause, the Berlin city office of the Social Democratic Party SPD (built in 1961).
 The SPD signage was a lot more prominent than the hotel signage, so I almost missed it.
 Wedding used to be a traditional working class neighbourhood of Berlin and was part of West Berlin from 1945 to 1990.
 Nowadays it’s an immigrant neighbourhood dominated mainly by people of Turkish and Middle Eastern origin.
 The hotel itself was okay for a budget hotel and the fact that it was so near to the con venue was definitely a plus.